dipaish/databases/databaseDesign.md

     -  Stored in **logical and structured** manner
     - Typically stored electronically in a computer system
 - Databases are everywhere
-    - this course material is in the database
     - points related to course assignments are recorded in the database
     - if you do enough work on the course to achieve the learning objectives related to the course, your grade will be recorded in the database
     - Application utilizes one or more databases